anxkhn/azure-ai-900-exam-prep/questions.md

 In which two scenarios can you use a speech synthesis solution?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1.  an automated voice that reads back a credit card number entered into a telephone by using a numeric keypad
+A.  an automated voice that reads back a credit card number entered into a telephone by using a numeric keypad
-2.  generating live captions for a news broadcast
+B.  generating live captions for a news broadcast
-3.  extracting key phrases from the audio recording of a meeting
+C.  extracting key phrases from the audio recording of a meeting
-4.  an AI character in a computer game that speaks audibly to a player
+D.  an AI character in a computer game that speaks audibly to a player

 **Answer(s):** A,D